HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-To implement that we need to modify Character class, to let it use race speech modifiers if defined any:
+To implement that we need to modify the Character class again:

 {% highlight ruby %}